chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [V-LoRA: An Efficient and Flexible System Boosts Vision Applications with LoRA LMM](https://arxiv.org/abs/2411.00915): LoRA for vision models, and optimize LoRA kernels, accepted by EuroSys'25
 - [ ] [Efficient Multi-task LLM Quantization and Serving for Multiple LoRA Adapters](https://openreview.net/forum?id=HfpV6u0kbX): facilitates the sharing of a single quantized model for multiple LoRA adapters, accepted by NIPS'24
 - [ ] [Comparative Analysis and Optimization of LoRA Adapter Co-serving for Large Language Models](https://dl.acm.org/doi/abs/10.1145/3704440.3704777): more like a survey for LoRA serving
+- [ ] [Dynamic Operator Optimization for Efficient Multi-Tenant LoRA Model Serving](https://ojs.aaai.org/index.php/AAAI/article/view/34453): introducing Dynamic Operator Optimization (Dop), an advanced automated optimization technique designed to dynamically optimize the Segmented Gather Matrix-Vector Multiplication (SGMV) operator based on specific scenarios, accepted by AAAI'25
 - [ ] [DeltaZip: Efficient Serving of Multiple Full-Model-Tuned LLMs](https://arxiv.org/abs/2312.05215): compress model deltas to serves multiple full-parameter fine-tuned models(maybe not LoRA fine-tune?)
 - [ ] [ServerlessLoRA: Minimizing Latency and Cost in Serverless Inference for LoRA-Based LLMs](https://arxiv.org/abs/2505.14468): in fact similar to S-LoRA, on the background of serverless LLM+LoRA model
+- [ ] [Improving the Serving Performance of Multi-LoRA Large Language Models via Efficient LoRA and KV Cache Management](https://arxiv.org/abs/2505.03756): GPU memory management on both KV cache and LoRA weights
 - [ ] [Katz: Efficient Workflow Serving for Diffusion Models with Many Adapters](https://www.usenix.org/conference/atc25/presentation/li-suyi-katz): take ControlNet off the critical path with a ControlNet-as-a-Service design in T2I service, accepted by ATC'25
+- [ ] [ExpertWeave: Efficiently Serving Expert-Specialized Fine-Tuned Adapters at Scale](https://arxiv.org/abs/2508.17624): serve multiple LoRAs for MoE models
-- [ ] [Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments](https://dl.acm.org/doi/10.1145/3725843.3756083): cache LoRA adapters on GPU and LoRA scheduling, accepted by MICRO'25
+- [ ] [Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments](https://dl.acm.org/doi/10.1145/3725843.3756083): cache LoRA adapters on GPU and LoRA scheduling, accepted by MICRO'26
+- [ ] [Maximizing GPU Efficiency via Optimal Adapter Caching: An Analytical Approach for Multi-Tenant LLM Serving](https://arxiv.org/abs/2508.08343): an analytical, AI-driven pipeline that accurately determines the optimal allocation of adapters in single-node setups
+- [ ] [EdgeLoRA: An Efficient Multi-Tenant LLM Serving System on Edge Devices](https://dl.acm.org/doi/abs/10.1145/3711875.3729141): Deploying fine-tuned LLMs on multi-tenant edge devices, accepted by MobiSys'25
+- [ ] [Cannikin: No Lagger of SLO in Concurrent Multiple LoRA LLM Serving](https://ieeexplore.ieee.org/abstract/document/11082562): optimizes the minimum of the SLO attainments of all LoRA services in the serving system, denoted as lagger-SLO attainment, under guidence of Xin JIN, accepted by TPDS'25
+- [ ] [Rock: Serving Multimodal Models in Cloud with Heterogeneous-Aware Resource Orchestration for Thousands of LoRA Adapters](https://ieeexplore.ieee.org/abstract/document/11186463): serving thousands of LoRA adapters for multimodal models, accepted by CLUSTER'25

 -------------------------------------
 For LoRA but not serving